RandyIp/Sound-Classification/README.md

   * This particular model overpredicts 9 as the spoken digit.
 Within the code are tests using this model without the spoken digit 9 but since the results did not improve much, they were not added to this document.

 # Decision Tree:
+* How it works:

+Decision Trees try to classify data points by separating each data point by their features (or equivalently the columns in this case).
+Generally, decision trees perform better when the features are highly correlated to the class that is being predicted.
+This means that decision trees generally do not perform well for image recognition such as our tests with spectrograms.
+Each pixel of the spectrogram is a feature in this case but each pixel also contains very little information about the classification of the overall data point.

+Even though the results are expected to be poor, the goal of this project is to benchmark each technique.
+This particular experiment is to verify the expected result.

+* Result: